Iuriiiii/TinyML/README.md

 ## TinyML
-TinyML is a lightwidth markup language to make web pages.
+TinyML is a lightwidth markup language to design web pages.

 ------------
 #### Incluiding on your project